markhibberd/pirate/README.md

     import pirate._

-This will expose the required type constructors.
+This will expose the required type constructors, extra helper functions are available with

+    import Pirate._

-Define an argument object, could be anything from a simple map or list through to a case class (which is recommended).
+Define an argument object, which could be anything from a simple map, tuple, or list through to a case class (which is recommended).

 ```scala
 case class MyArgs(flag: Boolean, author: Option[String], delim: String, dryRun: Boolean, path: String)